 Liverpool Hope Students' Union is open to all members of the university.
 The union is a student-run organisation offering advice, support and representation to every member.
 Other union roles extend to the provision of social activities and this includes the organisation of clubs, societies and events.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Liverpool Hope University!
+Some of these might help you to study for a Master at Liverpool Hope University!